tfilo/mikrotik-scripts/README.md

 # MikroTik Scripts

-This repository for now contains 4 scripts for Wifi control.
+This repository contains four scripts for MikroTik devices that I find useful.

-## Explanation:
+## Overview

-This scripts are testet on Mikrotik hAP ac2.
-In this device I use wlan1 which is 2.4Ghz wifi, than wlan2 which is 5Ghz wifi and then wlan3 which is virtual network used as Guest Network and it is connected to wlan1.
-Scripts use MikroTik scripting language.
-And it was tested with firmware version 6.48.
+These scripts were tested on a MikroTik **hAP ac2** running **RouterOS 7.20.6**.
+In my setup, I renamed `wlan1` and `wlan2` to indicate their frequencies ("2ghz" and "5ghz").
+If you use different interface names, please update the scripts accordingly.
+Additionally, I use virtual interfaces for "iot" and "guest."
+If you do not have these interfaces, you should remove them from the scripts.

-## How to use:
+## How to Use

-1. Set scheduller at morning (for example at 8:00) to execute `enable-wifi.msl`.
+1.  **Morning Schedule:** Set a scheduler (e.g., at 08:00) to execute `wlan-enable.msl`.
-2. Set scheduller at evening (for example at 22:00) to execute `disable-wifi.msl`.
+2.  **Evening Schedule:** Set a scheduler (e.g., at 22:00) to execute `wlan-disable.msl`.
-3. Set mode button to execute script `toogle-wifi.msl`.
+3.  **Mode Button:** Set the "Mode" button to execute the `wlan-toggle.msl` script.
-4. Set scheduller at required interval to send backup of configuration using `send-backup.msl`.
+4.  **Backups:** Set a scheduler at your preferred interval to send a configuration backup using `send-backup.msl`.

+---

+### wlan-enable.msl
+This script checks if the "2ghz," "5ghz," and "iot" interfaces are disabled.
+Based on the state of these interfaces, it will enable them as needed.

-### Enable wifi explained
+### wlan-disable.msl
-Script will enable wlan1 and wlan2 if disabled.
-It will set global variable **dayMode = true**.
+This script checks if the "2ghz," "5ghz," "iot," and "guest" interfaces are enabled.
+Based on their state, it will disable them as needed.

-### Disable wifi explained
+### wlan-toggle.msl
-Script will disable wlan1, wlan2 and wlan3 if enabled.
-It will set global variable **dayMode = false**.
+This script checks the current state of the "guest" interface and toggles it.
+If the interface is enabled, the script will disable it; if it is disabled, the script will enable it.

-### Toogle wifi explained
+### send-backup.msl
-##### When dayMode == true, than it will do following:
-* single press will disable/enable wlan3.

-##### When dayMode == false, than it will do following:

-###### When wlan1 and wlan2 is disabled:
-* single press will enable wlan1 and wlan2,
-* second press within 5 seconds, will enable wlan3 while wlan1 and wlan2 will remain enabled.

-###### When wlan1 and wlan2 is enabled:
-* single press will disable wlan1, wlan2 and if wlan3 is enabled it will disable wlan3 too.
+This script creates an `.rsc` backup and exports the configuration to temporary files.
+These files are then sent as email attachments.

+> **Note:** On line 6, please update the recipient address to your actual email: `to="*****@*****.**"`.

+After a successful submission, the temporary files are automatically deleted after 30 seconds.